Financial freedom and happiness – those are life goals, right?

 Maybe you want to include more passive income streams instead of assuming that you will keep your job.

 You can still have a positive and optimistic outlook but be prepared for the future.

-When to Hire a Professional Financial Planner
+Hiring a Professional Planner

 Should you hire a professional financial planner?
-There are certain parts of your personal financial planning basics that you may want more help with.
+There are certain parts of your financial planning basics that you may want more help with.

-The best time to hire a professional financial planner is if you feel that you need further guidance.
-Perhaps you have a large sum of money and you’re unsure what to do.
+The best time to hire a professional financial planner is if you feel that you need further guidance; perhaps you have a large sum of money and you’re unsure what to do.

 Final Thoughts On Your Financial Plan

-Try and see how it goes, putting together your financial plan yourself, and if you need additional help call in a financial planner.
+Try and see how it goes putting together your financial plan yourself, and if you need additional help, call in a financial planner.

-Use this article as a financial plan template for step by step financial planning by yourself.
+Use this article as a financial plan template for step-by-step financial planning by yourself.